Happy Holidays! 🎄🎅🎁

 3a.
 Domain Authority

-Following the December 2020 Core Update, my first train of thought was that I needed to build more domain authority (i.e. more & better backlinks) to make up the difference between myself and my competitors.
+After the December 2020 Core Update, my first train of thought was I needed more domain authority (i.e. more & better backlinks) to make up the gap with my competitors.

-I noticed during a manual review of the SERPs (that I had lost) that there were no major movements in rankings for the competition, especially if they were massive websites (examples like Byrdie, Bustle, Refinery29, online magazines, specialty retailers, etc.).
+I noticed during a manual review of the SERPs (of keywords I lost) that there was no major movement in rankings for the competition, especially if they were massive websites (like Byrdie, Bustle, Refinery29, online magazines, specialty retailers, etc.).

-Side Note: I use a rank tracker called SERPWatch that automatically saves a ranking history of the competition for a target keyword without costing additional credits. 👍
+Side Note: I use a rank tracker called SERPWatch that automatically saves a ranking history of the competition for a target keyword. 👍

-Based on my observations and experience, my working theory is that the higher your domain authority, the more difficult it is to drop off the SERPs during an update – it is like having a giant anchor weigh you down against the “storm” (Google Updates).
+Based on my observations, my working theory is that the higher your domain authority, the more difficult it is to drop off the SERPs during an update - it's like having a giant anchor weigh you down against the "storm" of Google Updates.

-(however, I have seen in Ahrefs competitor reports cases of massive traffic declines for very large websites with DR > 90, so they are definitely not immune).
+(however, I have seen in Ahrefs cases of massive traffic declines for large DR 90 websites, so they're definitely not 100% immune).

-My link building was more ad hoc and based on which posts I wanted to boost.
+Link building was ad hoc and based on which posts I wanted to boost.

-That’s why I plan to execute a broader & more comprehensive link building strategy next year that focuses on building overall domain authority, rather than just boosting individual pages, and follows a more consistent schedule.
+That's why I want to execute a more comprehensive link building strategy that focuses on building overall domain authority, rather than individual pages, along with a consistent schedule.

-In terms of the implementation, I’m planning to use a mix of agency links (but only very high-quality paid guests posts, as some of the ones I bought this year were pretty bad), custom email outreach & relationship building with high-quality niche-relevant websites (good DR, good traffic, history of increasing traffic, low spam scores), and hiring a dedicated link building agency (essentially, they do outreach for you).
+I'm planning to use a mix of agency links (only high-quality guests posts), custom email outreach with niche-relevant websites (good DR, good traffic, history of increasing traffic, low spam scores), and hiring a dedicated link building agency (but only if they do real outreach).

-Back in the first half of 2019, pre-Chiang Mai SEO Conference, I ran “shotgun skyscraper” outreach campaigns that ultimately did not result in many quality links and was extremely time inefficient.
+Back in H1 2019, pre-Chiang Mai SEO Conference, I ran "shotgun skyscraper" outreach campaigns that ultimately did not result in many quality links (and was extremely time inefficient).

-However, this time around, I’m taking a more nuanced approach to “white hat” link building – i.e. I’m more concerned with the quality metrics of the linking domain and their relevancy, not with whether I have to pay them or not.
+However, this time I'm taking a more nuanced approach to "white hat" link building - I'm focused on the quality metrics of the domain and niche relevancy, not whether I have to pay them or not.

 The fact is, you can get links for "free" and they can still turn out to be duds (or worse, even count against you in Google's algorithm).

-It’s also worth noting that the best links, the ones that are 100% natural and editorially placed, only come when actual writers & editors decide (and sometimes bribed or influenced) to include you in their content, and that only happens if you have something authoritative, creative, data-driven, or unique to share with them.
+Finally, it's worth noting that the best links, the ones that are 100% natural and editorially placed, only come when actual writers & editors decide (or sometimes bribed or influenced) to include you in their content, and that only happens if you have something authoritative, creative, data-driven, or unique.

-So the last piece of my link puzzle is to create higher quality info content, find effective channels to share them with niche-relevant websites and influencers, and if possible, rank them so that there’s some chance of getting an organic backlink from someone (because buying guest posts will almost never get you a quality link from one of the top tier websites due to their editorial restrictions).
+So the last piece of my link puzzle is to create higher quality info content, find effective channels to share them with niche-relevant websites and influencers, and if possible, rank them so that there's some chance of getting an organic backlink from someone (because buying guest posts will almost never get you a quality link from a top tier publication).

 3b.
 Backlink Audit & Disavow File

-The link audit includes a full review of your website’s backlinks (using data from Ahrefs, SEMRush, and LinkResearchTools), a disavow file – this tells Google which links you want them to “ignore”, and a explainer video (I’m not sure if this is a generic video or a custom one for your website).
+The link audit includes a full review of your website's backlinks (using data from Ahrefs, SEMRush, and LinkResearchTools), a disavow file - this tells Google which links you want them to "ignore", and a explainer video.

 After doing a bit of research (mainly reading the guide by Ahrefs here), I learned that disavows are usually reserved as a last-resort as doing them can actually harm your website since you might be removing links that were passing decent PageRank to you.

-However, the clearest indication for a disavow is either a manual penalty (Google basically blocks your website from search results) or a massive algo hit (which is the category I find myself in).
+However, the clearest indication for a disavow is either a manual penalty (Google basically blocks your website from search results) or a massive algo hit (which is the category I'm in).

 Now that I've decided to do a link audit & disavow, the only question was whether to pay for a professional link audit ($297) or do-it-myself.

-The fee wasn’t actually too bad, relative to how much money I’ve been throwing at paid guest posts, but I ultimately decided to DIY and learn more about the link audit process.
+The fee wasn't too bad, compared to the money I've been throwing at paid guest posts, but I ultimately decided to DIY and learn more about the link audit process.